 Having inventory allocated must be a very good thing, you are going to sell and will be in your Accounts Receivables soon.

-But, how about if for some reason, you have inventory allocated and cannot be sold because it is in an order that got stranded, cannot be opened in GP or deleted and your customer service cannot sell it, then is a terrible issue, you bought it for the luxury of having inventory on the shelf.
+But, how about if for some reason, you have inventory allocated and it cannot be sold because it is in an order that got stranded, cannot be opened in GP or got deleted and your customer service cannot sell it.
+This would be a terrible issue, especially if you bought it for the luxury of having inventory on the shelf.